open source · MIT · zero telemetry

 The Beacon Stack

-TV, movies, and BitTorrent — each app works standalone, and all three share indexers, quality profiles, and settings through Pulse when you want them to.
+TV, movies, and BitTorrent — each app works standalone, and all three share indexers, quality profiles, download clients, and media-handling settings through Pulse when you want them to.
 One docker compose up for the whole stack.

 $ docker compose up -d